coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server.md

 description: Quick steps to secure your node.
 ---

-# How to Harden Ubuntu Server
+# Hardening an Ubuntu Server

 {% hint style="success" %}
 Thank you for your support and kind messages!
 It really energizes us to keep creating the best crypto guides.
 Use [cointr.ee to find our donation ](https://cointr.ee/coincashew)addresses and share your message. :pray:&#x20;
 {% endhint %}

-## :robot: Pre-requisites
+## :robot: Prerequisites

 * Ubuntu Server or Ubuntu Desktop installed
 * SSH server installed